Practical how-to guide

 Choose the right meat and fat

 Use meat with enough fat to stay juicy.
-Lamb shoulder, beef rib, chicken thigh, or a mixed mince works better than very lean meat.
-For skewer kebabs, a visible fat ratio helps the meat grip and keeps the center tender.
+Lamb shoulder, beef chuck, beef rib, chicken thigh, or a mixed mince works better than very lean meat.
+For minced kebabs, visible fat is part of the structure.
+For chunked kebabs, it protects the cubes from drying before the surface browns.

 3. 3